SDS-PAGE ANALYSIS

 4. Pace a layer of ddH2O over the top of the resolving gel.

-6. Drain the ddH2O from top of the resolving gel.
+6. Drain the ddH2O from the top of the resolving gel.
 Rinse with ddH2O, drain, and wick any remaining ddH2O away with absorbent paper.

 7. Mix components for stacking gel.